 what can i do in arusha national park-tanzania

 Arusha national park is a beautiful national park that is often called a "little germ," and indeed, that's true.
-It is reachable within 1-2 hours by road from Arusha town.
-Arusha National Park in Northern Tanzania is a safari center due to the mountains, lakes, valleys, and small plains covered with evergreen vegetation, Arusha national park boost a wonderful feeling of solitude and peace.
-Arusha national park is dominated by Mount Meru standing 4,566 m above sea levels, Mount Meru is the 5th highest mountain in Africa and second highest Tanzania’s mountain after Mountain Kilimanjaro.
+It is reachable within 1–2 hours by road from Arusha town.
+Arusha National Park in Northern Tanzania is a safari center due to the mountains, lakes, valleys, and small plains covered with evergreen vegetation.
+Arusha national park boosts a wonderful feeling of solitude and peace.
+Arusha National Park is dominated by Mount Meru, standing 4,566 m above sea level.
+Mount Meru is the 5th highest mountain in Africa and the second highest mountain in Tanzania after Mount Kilimanjaro.

-Arusha National Park can be visited all year round, although is it best visited between June to September during the long dry seasons or from December to March.
-Tanzania’s short rainy season starts from October to November, and the heavy rain is received from March to May every year.
+Arusha National Park can be visited all year round, although it is best visited between June and September during the long dry seasons or from December to March.
+Tanzania’s short rainy season starts from October to November, and heavy rain is received from March to May every year.

 Arusha National Park is blessed with endless attractions that range from wildlife species inhabiting the wilderness to beautiful craters and mountain summits.

 Serengeti Ndogo means "Little Serengeti," characterized as the open grassland, a place within Arusha National Park where various animals in huge numbers can easily be seen, like buffaloes, waterbucks, warthogs, zebras, and giraffes.

 The acrobatic Black and White Colobus Monkeys are protected in Arusha National Park, which contributes to visitors' encounters during their morning and evening game drives.
 Visitors can easily spot the black and white colobus monkeys.
 Other animals at Arusha National Park include buffalos, zebras, warthogs, waterbucks, bushbucks, and giraffes.

 Arusha National Park is home to Tanzania’s second-highest mountain, offering tourists the chance to explore mountainous habitats surrounded by different animal species and plant species located within its lowlands.

 Ngurdoto and Meru Craters